simplyblock/sbcli/simplyblock_cli/README.md

                         The block size in bytes --page_size PAGE_SIZE
-                        The size of a data page in bytes --ha_type {single,ha}
-                        Can be "single" for single node clusters or "HA", which requires at least 3 nodes --CLI_PASS CLI_PASS   Password for CLI SSH connection --cap-warn CAP_WARN   Capacity warning level in percent, default=80 --cap-crit CAP_CRIT   Capacity critical level in percent, default=90
+                        The size of a data page in bytes --CLI_PASS CLI_PASS   Password for CLI SSH connection --cap-warn CAP_WARN   Capacity warning level in percent, default=80 --cap-crit CAP_CRIT   Capacity critical level in percent, default=90